apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 Not Handled By This Mod
 =======================

-Some things intentionally *not* handled by the mod, mostly because they were already pretty good speedwise, or because speedups would've caused dialogue skips or the like:
+Some things intentionally *not* handled by the mod, either because they were already pretty good speedwise, because speedups would've caused dialogue skips, or because it just felt right to leave 'em alone:

 * Inter-system navigation via Sanctuary III
 * Using the Viper Drive in Skywell-27, during Space-Laser Tag.
 Those delays